hugojosefson/gulp-example-project/README.md

-# gulp-example-project -> base
+# gulp-example-project -> browserify

-Example implementation of a project structure using [gulp.js](http://gulpjs.com/) for the build.
+Example implementation of a project structure with all JavaScript in CommonJS modules, using [Browserify](http://browserify.org/) and [gulp.js](http://gulpjs.com/) for the build.

 ## Commands